-Moreover, research technology platforms offer subscription services designed to facilitate iterative research.
+Moreover, platforms offer subscription services designed to facilitate iterative research.
 You can think of these services as offering built-in course correction capabilities.
 If survey data raises more questions than it answers, you can simply issue a new survey.
 That said, we want to optimize our chances for success.
 So, let’s examine some common places where things can go wrong and how to avoid them.

 Survey length and participant fatigue

 Anyone who has taken a survey (and we’ve all done this) knows how a lengthy survey could cause participants to become disengaged and provide unreliable data.
 Participants have expectations about how long it should take to complete a survey, especially in exchange for a fixed incentive.
 When they feel a particular survey exceeds the norm, they may check out.

 The key to avoiding fatigue is setting reasonable expectations and incentives with participants.
 We recommend you adhere to expectations across all factors that can cause fatigue.
 Here are some fatigue factors to avoid, no matter how your survey is to be fielded: